NLog/NLog.github.io/_posts/2015-03-27-NLog-4-0-roadmap-and-release-date.md

 * [Full issue list](https://github.com/NLog/NLog/issues?utf8=%E2%9C%93&q=milestone%3A4.0)

-Please note that "pull requests" (PR's) that are accepted a week before release, are also released with 4.0!
+Please note that "pull requests" (PR's) if accepted a week before release, are also released with 4.0!